Profile image

 Jude is a specialist in all areas of media law including defamation, privacy, breach of confidence, data protection, open justice, the protection of source material, and contempt.
 Described as a “splendid defender of press freedom” by Chambers and Partners, he represents media outlets, journalists and those seeking to uphold free speech.

-Recent cases include advising national media organisations on high-profile urgent injunction and defamation matters, acting for a group of media organisations in the Independent Inquiry Relating to Afghanistan, and defending a broadcaster in a production order application in ongoing high-profile criminal proceedings.
+Recent cases include advising national media organisations on high-profile urgent injunction and defamation matters, acting for a group of media organisations in multiple public inquiries, and defending a broadcaster in a production order application in ongoing high-profile criminal proceedings.
+Jude has worked to defend some of the most high-profile press stories of recent years, including the Sun’s coverage of Huw Edwards and Channel 4’s documentary about Russell Brand.

 Jude acts in claims testing the boundaries of information law in contexts such as national security, prison law, public law, and civil actions against state bodies.
 Jude is also an expert on the law of surveillance and data retention, having acted in a number of landmark claims brought in relation to mass surveillance programmes.